 Work on Your Business…Not in it!

 Unless you’re Starbucks or Coca Cola, you’ve likely discovered that turning a profit isn’t always so easy.
-Small business owners, as involved with their business as they are, can often lose sight on obvious ways to maximize profits.
-So, we at Fingercheck, have put together a short list of things every small to mid-sized business owner should be doing to boost profitability.
+Small business owners, as involved with their business as they are, can often lose sight of obvious ways to maximize profits.
+So, we at Fingercheck, have put together a shortlist of things every small to the mid-sized business owner should be doing to boost profitability.

 Whoever said, “time is money”, was absolutely right!
 A great way to keep more money in your pocket is to track it!
 Every business owner needs to know exactly how time is spent – from employee work hours to project management and all various tasks that go with it.
 Using a time tracking software provides a great overview of how time is being spent.
 Once you know that, it makes it easier for you to determine how to use it wisely and more efficiently.

 Running a small business is all-encompassing.
 One of the biggest mistakes small business owners make is spending too much time on essential, but low-value activities.
 A perfect example of this is payroll — an important and essential activity that can consume way too much time for a business owner and their office staff.